Refraction AI’s Matthew Johnson-Roberson on finding the middle path to robotic delivery – TechCrunch

 Refraction AI calls itself the Goldilocks of robotic delivery.
-The Ann Arbor-based company, which recently raised a $4.2-million seed round and expanded operations to Austin, was founded by a two University of Michigan professors who think delivery via full-size autonomous vehicles (AV) is not nearly as close as many promise, and sidewalk delivery comes with too many hassles and not enough payoff.
-Their ‘just right’ solution?
+The Ann Arbor-based company, which recently raised a $4.2 million seed round and expanded operations to Austin, was founded by two University of Michigan professors who think delivery via full-size autonomous vehicles (AV) is not nearly as close as many promise and sidewalk delivery comes with too many hassles and not enough payoff.
+Their “just right” solution?
 Find a middle path, or rather, a bike path.

 The company’s REV-1 robot, which co-founder and CTO Matthew Johnson-Roberson debuted on the TechCrunch Sessions: Mobility stage in 2019, was built on a foundation of a bicycle.
 At about 4 feet tall and 32 inches wide, the three-wheeled vehicle can travel at up to 15 miles per hour, which means it can stop quickly to avoid obstacles while still being faster than a human.